hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/create.md

 * Image - a string specifying the image name to use for the container.
 * Command - The command to run when starting the container.
 * Env - A list of environment variables in the form of ["VAR=value"[,"VAR2=value2"]].
-* Header - The http response headers of the endpoint of function status query.
 * UUID - The uuid of function.
 * Created - The created timestamp of function.
 * Timeout - The maximum execution duration of function call, default is 300 seconds, maximum is 86400 seconds.